 - 1. Describe actions implemented to enhance acquisition ESOH awareness at any level or any functional area within the program and/or DoD. - 2.
 Describe how cooperation with federal, state, and local agencies, organizations, and academic institutions influenced weapon system acquisition. - 3.
-Describe how the program performed technology transition efforts that could be implemented on other programs across the Services.
+Describe how the program performed technology transition efforts that other programs across the Components could implement.